 This item adapted from ASJA Law & Policy Report, No. 26, ASJA & Gary Pavela, 2001.

 Knowing where to refer students is sometimes difficult, as academic, behavioral, and psychiatric problems often blur together.
-Unless someone’s life is threatened, in which case you should call 911 or the Department of Public Safety (x 6911), you can refer a student to Counseling or Academic Advising and Student Support Services, who can then initiate other referrals, if necessary.
+Unless someone’s life is threatened, in which case you should call 911 or the Campus Safety (x 6911), you can refer a student to Counseling or Center for Student Success, who can then initiate other referrals, if necessary.
 To make referrals:

-- Tell students that there are several places you can go on campus for help, including the Dean of Students, Academic Advising and Student Support Services, and Counseling Services.
+- Tell students that there are several places you can go on campus for help, including the Dean of Students, Center for Student Success, and Counseling Services.